ZOMALAB Founders

 Macarena Sotta is the Administrative Assistant for ZOMA Holdings’ operations in Chile.

-Prior to joining ZOMA Holdings operations in Chile in 2014, Macarena worked at Pabellón de la Construcción for 10 years.
+Prior to joining ZOMA Holdings in 2014, Macarena worked at Pabellón de la Construcción for 10 years.
 During her tenure at Pabellón de la Construcción, she managed data bases, statistical analysis and supported the team as an administrative staff member.

 Macarena earned a B.S. in Systems Analysis from Universidad de Ciencias de la Informática.